-Billy Graham’s Death: Net Worth, Son Franklin Graham, Wife Ruth Graham And Other Facts About The US Evangelist
+Billy Graham’s Death: The Net Worth And Family, Find Out About His Son Franklin And Wife Ruth

 — Billy Graham (@BillyGraham) October 17, 2017

-Billy met his wife Ruth in college and remained a couple for over 60 years until her death in 2007 at the age of 87.
+Billy met his wife Ruth in college and they remained a couple for over 60 years until her death in 2007 at the age of 87.
 The preacher described his wife as his soulmate and best friend.
 Throughout his career, Graham is estimated to have personally preached to more than 200 million people and has been viewed by billions.

 He credited his wife with helping him begin his ministry and spoke about their romance after her death.